Cognitive Behavioral Health Therapy

 What’s Cognitive Behavioral Therapy (CBT)?

-Cognitive behavioral therapy (CBT) helps you recognize and control your automatic thoughts (which tend to be negative).
-It also teaches you ways to change dysfunctional behavior patterns.
-CBT teaches that while you can't control every single aspect of the universe, you can control how you interpret what happens.
+Cognitive behavioral therapy or CBT for short, helps you to recognize and control your automatic thoughts which are often negative thoughts.
+Cognitive behavior therapy also teaches you ways to change dysfunctional behavior patterns.
+CBT teaches that while you cannot control every aspect of the world around you, you can control how you interpret what happens.

-Some other therapy types focus on how past events affect your current state of mind.
-However, CBT emphasizes the present—not something that happened long ago.
-Once you embark on a course of treatment, you’ll cultivate thought patterns that allow you to live life at the highest levels instead of destroying your happiness.
+Some other therapies focus on how past events affect your current state of mind.
+However, CBT focuses on present thought patterns, not something that happened long ago.
+Once you start your treatment plan, you will cultivate thought patterns that allow you to live everyday life at the highest levels instead of reliving past traumas.

 CBT can be a powerful tool in treating mental health disorders such as post-traumatic stress disorder or depression.
-Some individuals experiencing distortions in their thought processes might only need CBT.
-Other people may find it to be a helpful adjunct to the medications they're taking.
+Some patients experiencing distortions in their thought processes might only need CBT.
+Other patients may find it to be a helpful adjunct to the medications they are taking.

-It's beneficial in treating mental illnesses when medications aren't a good option.
+Cognitive behavioral therapy is beneficial in treating mental health issues when medications are not a good option.

 What’s the Goal of CBT?

-While specific objectives should be set by you and your therapist, the goal of CBT is typically to transform your negative thoughts into positive feelings and behaviors.
+While specific objectives should be set by you and your therapist, the goal of CBT is typically to transform your negative thoughts into positive feelings and behaviors resulting in positive change.

-In other words, replacing unhelpful or self-defeating thoughts with more self-affirming ones.
+In other words, replacing unhelpful or self-defeating negative thought patterns with more self-affirming ones.
 For example, "I'll never be a successful painter" might become "If I paint every day, I'll become a more proficient painter over time.
 However, I must remember that success in this area is subjective.
-It might help if I could define what success means in a way that's achievable for me."
+It might help if I could define what success means in a way that is achievable for me."

-Because your practitioner will encourage you to talk about your thoughts and feelings and what’s troubling you, CBT may cause you to feel emotionally uncomfortable at times.
+Because your therapist will encourage you to talk about your thoughts and feelings and what is troubling you, cognitive behavioral therapy may cause you to feel emotionally uncomfortable at times.

-The goal of CBT is to get you to overcome problems on your own using the tools you learned in therapy.
+The goal of cognitive behavioral therapy is to get you to overcome problems on your own using the tools you learned in therapy.
 This allows you to take a proactive role in your recovery.
 This can be incredibly empowering for people accustomed to treatment encouraging clients to be passive therapy recipients instead of active participants.

-Identify Troubling Situations: Before embarking on the therapeutic journey, you'll need to pick a problem to work on, such as divorce, grief, a medical condition, or excessive anger.
+Identify Troubling Situations: Before embarking on the therapeutic journey, you will need to pick a problem to work on, such as divorce, grief, a medical condition, anxiety, or excessive anger.

-Become Aware of your Thoughts: Once you've identified an issue, your therapist will encourage you to share your thoughts directly with them or in a journal.
+Become Aware of Your Thoughts: Once you have identified an issue, your therapist will encourage you to share your thoughts directly with them or in a journal.
 This might include observing what you tell yourself about an experience, your interpretation of the meaning of circumstances, and your beliefs about yourself, other individuals, and events.

-Identify Inaccurate Thinking: To assist you in recognizing patterns of thinking and behavior contributing to your problem, your therapist typically will ask you to pay attention to your physical, emotional, and behavioral responses in different situations.
+Identify Inaccurate Thinking Patterns: To assist you in recognizing thinking patterns and behavior contributing to your unhelpful thoughts, your therapist typically will ask you to pay attention to your physical, emotional, and behavioral responses in different situations.

-Reshape Negative Thoughts: You'll reshape negative thoughts by looking at a situation and deciding whether your view of it is based on fact or an inaccurate perception of what's happening.
+Reshape Unhelpful Thoughts: You will be able to reshape negative thoughts by looking at a situation and deciding whether your view of it is based on fact or an inaccurate perception of what is happening.

 CBT Techniques

-CBT techniques can range from structured psychotherapies to self-help practices.
-For example, your practitioner might challenge you to replace negative self-talk with more constructive and compassionate self-talk.
+Cognitive behavioral therapy techniques can range from structured psychotherapies to self-help practices.
+For example, your therapist might challenge you to replace negative self-talk with more constructive and compassionate self-talk.

-Your therapist will have you look at the cognitive distortions in your thoughts so you can see how they contribute to your misery.
+Your therapist will have you look at the cognitive distortions in your thoughts so you can see how they contribute to your negative thinking patterns.
 One potent technique is situation exposure.
 This is where you list situations that cause distress according to the level of stress they cause.
-Then, you'll gradually expose yourself to the things on the list until they no longer have the ability to upset you.
+Then, you will gradually expose yourself to the things on the list until they no longer have the ability to upset you.
+This is referred to as cognitive restructuring.

 Part of your therapy might be mindfulness meditation.
-By watching thoughts that come into your mind and letting them pass without judgment, you’ll sap them of their emotional power.
+By watching thoughts that come into your mind and letting them pass without judgment, you will sap them of their emotional power.

-Homework is an integral part of CBT regardless of the techniques you use.
-Just like academic assignments help you internalize the skills you learned in class, CBT homework help you become familiar with the skill sets you're developing.
+Homework is an integral part of cognitive behavioral therapy regardless of the techniques you use.
+Just like academic assignments help you internalize the skills you learned in class, cognitive behavioral therapy homework helps you become familiar with the skill sets you are developing.

 What CBT Can Help You With

-CBT can help with the following mental health conditions:
+CBT helps with the following mental health conditions:

 Schizophrenia